Staubgeborener/Klipper-Backup/docs/configuration.md

 !!! warning "Important Note"
     In case you get an error message like `-sh: nano: not found` you should install `nano`: `sudo apt install nano`

-If you have installed klipper-backup with the `install.sh` script, you should be finished with everything at this point. **Reminder**: You can install features at anytime automatically by running `install.sh` again, so there is no need to do it manually!
+If you have installed Klipper-Backup with the `install.sh` script, you should be finished with everything at this point. **Reminder**: You can install features at anytime automatically by running `install.sh` again, so there is no need to do it manually!

 In case you want to do it manually for some reason: Next: [The update section](updating.md)